 Ceredigion makes and excellent base for mountain biking , with great tracks and bridleways to follow on do-it-yourself trips or rides with local guides.
 See the panel for some suggested routes.

 The mountain biking centre at Bwlch Nant yr Arian near Aberystwyth is great for views as well as technical challenges.

-There's a choice of three routes, each with a different character:
+From Bwlch Nant yr Arian there's a choice of three routes, each with a different character: